 Where circumstances dictate, the tutoring solution may well be delivered online.
 Tutors will be advised of the necessary measures, which will vary by platform, to ensure the online space/classroom is secure.
-We recommend that the same policy of parents being present is followed for online sessions as they are with in-person sessions.
+The same policy of parents being present is followed for online sessions as they are with in-person sessions.